-The following actions are Class IV offenses and can result in suspension and/or probation:

-- Any physical damage to JCA tech equipment (Tech equipment includes PC, keyboard, mouse, projector, doc camera, etc.) - Tampering with any JCA owned tech equipment, e.g., disconnecting cables, etc., without permission from a teacher - Using and/or logging in (or hacking in) to any other JCA computer account (student, faculty, etc.) at any time - · Copying or altering documents belonging to the school or other students - Tampering with computer software - Any other incident determined by the Dean's Office
+The following actions are Class IV offenses and can result in suspension and/or probation.
+Any physical damage to JCA tech equipment (Tech equipment includes PC, keyboard, mouse, projector, doc camera, etc.) Tampering with any JCA owned equipment, e.g., disconnecting cables, etc., without permission from a teacher.
+Using and/or logging in (or hacking in) to any other JCA computer account (student, faculty, etc.) at any time.
+Copying or altering documents belonging to the school or other students.
+Tampering with computer software.